Koheron/koheron-server/README.md

 <remote_host># /tmp/kserverd -c /tmp/kserver.conf
 ```

-If the server is already launched, kill it nicely with:
+If the server is already launched, you can end it nicely before by running:
 ```
 <remote_host># pkill -SIGINT kserverd
 ```